mh001/thereweare/coincontrol.md

 >     - any recipient must receive at least 0.01BTC
 >     - change must be either zero or at least 0.01BTC
 >  If you violate one rule you will see a min-fee and also the labels turn red:
 >  Bytes.Priority,Low Output,Change.
 Depending which rule you violated.
 >  Those 4 labels also have tool tips explaining this.
 >  Also remember that violating one of the first 2 rules means 0.0005 PER kilobyte min-fee,
 >  while violating one of the last 2 means 0.0005 min-fee only.

-[b]Summary[/b]
+** Summary **
 The coin control implmented in peerunity_coin-control passed tests of all main function items [url=https://bitcointalk.org/index.php?topic=144331.0]specified by cozz[/url].
-Three minor items did not pass test and are marked in red above.
-One untested item is marked in blue.
+Three minor items did not pass test, and one untested item, are marked in bold above.

 Good job glv!